witheve/rfcs/00001-syntax.md

 # RFC - Developer Syntax

 (A note before we get started: this is our first official Request for Comment (RFC).
 Taking a page out of the Rust playbook, we are not really going to define a rigid process here.
-RFCs are meant to be an informal communication for starting a discussion on a particular feature, design, protocol, process, or anything else relating to Eve and the Eve community.)
+RFCs are meant to be an informal communication for starting a discussion on a particular feature, design, protocol, process, or anything else relating to Eve and the Eve community.
+You can read more about our RFC process [here][https://github.com/witheve/rfcs].)

 ## Summary